Tag: recipe

 Instructions

-• Set a 12-inch camp cast iron Dutch oven over 24-30 hot-and-ready charcoal briquettes.
+• Once the briquettes are ready, place the 12-inch camp cast iron Dutch oven over 24-30 or more charcoal briquettes to heat up very hot.

 Notes